 Unfortunately, many Americans—even those who eat a good diet—are vitamin D deficient.
 And there is research linking vitamin D deficiency to over 200 diseases.

 It is easy in today’s fast-paced world to harbor negative emotions, like anger, resentment, sadness, and jealousy.
 But these emotions are detrimental to your health and peace of mind.
 What you may not realize is that these emotions begin with your thoughts.

 This season, make a conscious effort to challenge the automatic negative thoughts that steal your happiness.
 Stress levels are dramatically decreased for those who learn to control their thoughts, rather than letting their thoughts control them.
 You might even want to look into the benefits of hypnosis for your brain.

 Not only is important to clear your head from the stressful thoughts, it’s equally as important to challenge your brain on a daily basis.
 New learning and mental exercises themselves will help keep your brain sharp, but learning about ways to improve your brain is like the sugar-free icing on the fat-free cake!
 Try listening to a new podcast that will encourage mental engagement and provide you with diverse information and strategies to better your brain.
 We, not surprisingly, recommend The Brain Warrior’s Way Podcast.
 Some of our guests have great podcasts as well; consider Dave Asprey’s Bulletproof Radio and Pedram Shoji’s The Urban Monk Podcast.

-As you check off your growing to-do list this spring, don’t forget to make yourself, and especially your brain, a priority as well!
+As you check off your growing to-do list, don’t forget to make yourself, and especially your brain, a priority as well!

 What Listeners Are Saying About The Brain Warrior’s Way Podcast: